KNCT-KPC/RapidHouse/doc/source/tutorial.rst

 When you satisfied with a result of tuning, you should stop RapidHouse.
-In Addition, RapidHouse stop when the approximate solution is unchanged.
+In Addition, RapidHouse stops when the approximate solution is unchanged.